Please tell us something about yourself.

 What were the reasons behind choosing law as a career?

-To be honest, law as a career was quite unknown when I decided to opt for it as a career.
+To be honest, a career in law was quite unknown when I decided to opt for it.
 Common Law Admission Test was not popular then.
 None of my family members come from the legal fraternity and therefore it was quite difficult for me to make this decision.
 I am thankful that my parents allowed me to select my own path.
 The driving force behind choosing law as a career was the adrenaline rush that I used to get while thinking of arguing a matter in front of a judge which could have a profound impact on the society.
 Law allowed me to hold on to my penchant for debate, dramatics and current affairs.
 At the same time, engineering never interested me.

 Tell us a bit about your life at the